-Ecuador’s GDP took a significant hit in 2020, falling by an estimated 8%, but preliminary figures for 2021 estimate growth of 3%.
+Ecuador’s GDP took a significant hit in 2020, falling by an estimated 8%, but preliminary figures for 2021 estimate growth of 2.8%.

-Although there will be a new administration, the public agenda and public policies are expected to be focused on objectives such as:
+Under the new administration, the public agenda and public policies are expected to be focused on objectives such as:

-- Increase productivity.
+- Increased productivity.

-- Reduce the public debt and deficit.
+- Reduced public debt and deficit.

 - Income tax exemption for new investments.